What is a Net Promoter Score?

 These are unhappy customers unlikely to buy from you again.
 They may even discourage others from your product.

-To calculate your NPS score, you subtract the percentage of detractors from the percentage of promoters.
+To calculate your Net Promoter Score score, you subtract the percentage of detractors from the percentage of promoters.
 (You will set all passive responses aside; they do not factor in.)

 If 10% of respondents are detractors, 10% are passives, and 80% are promoters, you will calculate your NPS score by subtracting 10 (your percentage of detractors) from 80 (your promoters).
 Your result will be a net promoter score of 70.
 (A great score.)